Judge claims no probable cause for man’s 22 felony animal cruelty charges

 Segura’s son later told deputies that Segura even did “his own vet work” by docking, or cutting, the dogs’ tails.

-On Thursday, a metro court judge threw out the felony charges because, she said, they didn’t meet the standard for a felony animal cruelty charge, which requires three prior convictions for animal cruelty.
+On Thursday, a metro court judge questioned the felony charges because, she said, they didn’t meet the standard for a felony animal cruelty charge, which requires three prior convictions for animal cruelty.

 “So, by the rule, Mr. Segura, you are released on your own recognizance; the court failing to find probable cause,” Judge Jill Martinez said.